Category Archives: Writing

 Somewhere along the way, I think from the Scrivener boards, I learned of a system for working in periods of forty-eight minutes followed by breaks of twelve minutes.
 The idea was to train the subconscious to visit during the twelve to help the creative process along.

 Easy to adopt, right?
-All you need is a great timer, because if it works you’re fully absorbed during the 48 and will/should/hope to loose track of time until the bell goes off.
+All you need is a great timer, because if it works you’re fully absorbed during the 48 and will/should/hope to lose track of time until the bell goes off.

 So I had to go find the right timer.
 Don’t laugh, this is a big deal and it can take dozens of hours of frittering to try them all and get just the right one....